A reader sent a headline to my inbox yesterday. It didn't say much, yet, but it was about you.

 We already tried that, so I'll save you and your wife that step.

-There's 1st Help , and they're always there.
+There's Under The Shield Foundation , and they're always there.
 They know stuff, and they know people, and they exist to help you find the right ones.

 And there's the First Responder Support Network , too, on the west coast.
 I really, REALLY wish I'd known about them.